brucemack/nanovna-controller/README.md

 Precise Installation Instructions (LINUX)
 =========================================

+* Make sure you have a Git client installed.
 * Make sure you have Pytnon 3.7.3 or greater installed.
 * Clone the Github repo: